>

 How much does sill rust repair cost?

-Because the sills are a structural component, they need to be repaired properly to pass an MOT.
-Allow anywhere between £400 - £1,500 for a sill rust repair.
+Sills cost between £400 - £1,500 for a rust repair.
+Since the sills are a structural component, they need to be repaired properly to pass an MOT.

-A theme that you may be noticing, is that trapped water causes most of the rust issues on cars, the boot floor is no different.
-In particular, it’s often the spare wheel well that corrodes.
+A common theme is that trapped water causes most car rust issues, including on the boot floor and especially in the spare wheel well.

 Rust in the boot is an easy and important check to do when buying a used car.